 While he worked at the trading company, he accumulated both spiritual wisdom and practical experiences.
 After six years of working at the company, on June 17th and 18th of 1986, high spirits came down one after another from the heavenly world to tell Ryuho Okawa that it was time to pursue his true mission in life.
 Just a week after his 30th birthday, on July 15th, he handed in his letter of resignation and stood up alone for the salvation of all humanity at the expense of his personal life.
 This was the first step towards establishing Happy Science.

 Then, Master Ryuho Okawa published the Basic Sutra of Happy Science, "Bussetsu Shoshinhogo", which was written by automatic writing and contains the condensed core teachings.

 It was when he received spiritual inspiration that Master Okawa began writing each of his books, and realized it was his destiny.
 The first book he wrote was The Laws of the Sun in 1986.
 The book holds irreplaceable value not just for its ideas, but also as Master Okawa’s first book written by automatic writing.

 Soon thereafter, he began to write The Golden Laws, followed by The Nine Dimensions: Unveiling The Laws of Eternity, which became the trilogy of Happy Science, along with his first book.

-On November 23rd, 1986, Master Ryuho Okawa gave his first lecture at Nippori Shuhan-Kaikan in Tokyo, which came to be known as the celebration of the First Turning of the Dharma Wheel.
+On November 23rd, 1986, Master Ryuho Okawa gave his first lecture at Nippori Shuhan-Kaikan in Tokyo, which came to be known as the celebration of the First Turning of the Wheel of Truth.